funkyguitar/Employee-SQL-Queries/README.md

-SQL code that performs the following searches using simulated data, with some screenshots:
+SQL code that performs searches of simulated data contained in multiple CSV files of company employee names, department information, and salary.

+, with some screenshots:

 1. List the employee number, last name, first name, sex, and salary of each employee